Find out by taking our dispensary design quiz.

 The way your cannabis dispensary looks and how you’ve designed your store flow plays a big role in customer satisfaction.
 Taking a look at traditional retail, we see technology playing a major role in changing the way people shop.

 Traditional brick and mortar store-fronts are going away in favor of digital solutions to satisfy consumers who have strong opinions about where and how they shop.
-And 2020 has positioned ecommerce is an important aspect of the shopping experience.
+The global pandemic in 2020 accelerated ecommerce as an increasingly important aspect of the shopping experience.

 While cannabis is obviously different, many of these expectations apply.
 People have choices about where they shop, so it’s your job to ensure you’re attracting and retaining the right customers for your dispensary.